microchip-pic-avr-examples/pic18f56q24-adcc-signal-acq-at-faster-sampling-rate-mplab-mcc/README.md

   <br> <b>Figure 12.</b> Reproduced Signal at 50 ksps Sampling Rate<br>
 </p>

-**Note:**: In the Time Plot window, the X-axis represents time and the Y-axis represents ADC count value.
-The ADC conversion result is left justified, and the resultant 8-bit data stored in the ADRESH register is plotted on the time-plot window.
+**Note:** In the Time Plot window, the X-axis represents time and the Y-axis represents ADC count value.
+The ADC conversion result is left justified, and the resultant 8-bit data stored in the ADRESH register is plotted on the Time Plot window.

 ## Conclusion